catalyst-cloud/catalystcloud-docs/source/load-balancer/layer-4.rst

 As a simple mockup we have the setup shown below running on each of the member servers.

-There are 2 basic python Flask apps running on each instance, they bind to ports 80 and 443 respectively and  will send a response when a request is received on the listening port.
+We have two copies of a basic python Flask app running on each instance, they bind to ports 80 and 443 respectively and  will send a response when a request is received on the listening port.

-To try out the example, create a copy of both of the flasky_80.py and flasky_443.py scripts (shown below) on each server, then run each script from its own terminal session.
-Each server should have both scripts running at the same time.
+To try out the example, create a copy of the flasky_app.py script (shown below) on each server.

 Ideally these should be run in a `virtual environment`_, below are the basic steps required to do this and install the required `Flask`_ package.